-14. Training
+14. Training and Briefings

-All members of our workforce, who work directly with children, have been provided with, and signed to say that they have read and understood, Part 1 of KCSIE, (September 2021) and governors have been provided with and signed to say they have read and understood Part 2 of KCSIE (September 2021).
+All members of our workforce, who work directly with children, have been provided with, and signed to say that they have read and understood, Part 1 of KCSIE, (September 2024) and LMC members have been provided with and signed to say they have read and understood Part 2 of KCSIE (September 2024).
 Optional for schools, those members of staff who do not work directly with children can be given Part 1 or Annex A

 All staff members will receive appropriate safeguarding and child protection training/briefings which will be regularly updated (minimum of yearly).
 In addition, all staff members will receive safeguarding and child protection updates.
-These will be done as part of staff meetings where safeguarding will be a standing item on the agenda of every staff meeting and full governors meetings.
+These will be done as part of staff meetings where safeguarding will be a standing item on the agenda of every staff meeting and full LMC meetings.

-All staff will also, as part of our induction, be issued with information in relation to our Child Protection and Safeguarding Policy, key designated staff, Staff Code of Conduct, Part 1 of KCSIE (September 2021), Key contacts, What to do if a Child discloses Abuse, and Recording concerns.
+All staff will also, as part of our induction, be issued with information that includes our Child Protection and Safeguarding Policy, key designated staff, Staff Code of Conduct, Part 1 of

+KCSIE (September 2024), Key external contacts, What to do if a Child discloses Abuse, and Recording concerns.

 All staff need to understand the unique risks associated with online safety and be confident they have the skills to keep children safe whilst they are online in school.
+Regular training and briefings are held within school and all the school community are expected to attend these.

-In addition all staff must recognise the additional risks that SEND children can face especially with regard to their online activities.
+In addition, all staff must recognise the additional risks that SEND children can face especially with regard to their online activities.